 How do we know which pannier is best for the job?
-Because we were ruthless in our testing of these 13 different models.
+Because we were ruthless in our testing of these 14 different models.
 Each pannier was subject to a series of tests and trials that were designed to push the limits of their performance.
-They endured day-to-day use on the streets and bikes paths around Santa Barbara, and a month of extensive off-road (there were no paved surfaces for 60 miles) testing in the Wrangell Mountains of Alaska.
+They endured day-to-day use on the streets and bikes paths around Santa Barbara, the gravel routes and dirt trails of Lake Tahoe, and a month of extensive off-road testing in the Wrangell Mountains of Alaska.
 We invite you to read through our categorical breakdown of each test below.

 Related: Buying Advice for Bike Panniers